A Fast and Scalable Polyatomic Frank-Wolfe Algorithm for the LASSO: Introduction

 \section{Introduction}

 \IEEEPARstart{L}{inear} regression is at the core of many inference tasks in signal processing, statistics or machine learning.
-With the advent of computing power and big data, modern regression problems tend to involve a large number of features, from a few thousands to hundreds of millions depending on the application.
-Large-scale regression problems of the kind are typically encountered in \emph{computational imaging} setups, such as for example \emph{interferometric imaging} in radio astronomy \cite{wiaux_compressed_2009, pan_leap_2017, simeoni2015towards, simeoni2021siml} and acoustics \cite{simeoni2019deepwave}, \emph{environmental monitoring}~\cite{simeoni2021functional}, or \emph{medical imagery} \cite{ravishankar_image_2020,8636261, roquette2018functional}.
-In such high dimensional settings, the LASSO regression problem \cite{tibshirani_regression_1996, tibshirani_lasso_2013} (also known as \emph{Basis Pursuit Denoising} in the signal processing community \cite{foucart2013invitation, chen_atomic_2001}) has received a particular attention from the research community \cite{tibshirani2011regression, frandi_fast_2015}.
-Thanks to an $\ell_1$ regularization term, the LASSO promotes indeed sparse estimates (i.e. with relatively few active degrees-of-freedom) allowing for simpler and more interpretable models.
+With the advent of computing power and big data, modern regression problems tend to involve a large number of features, from a few thousands to hundreds of millions depending on the applications.
+Such large-scale regression problems are typically encountered in computational imaging setups, as for instance interferometric imaging in radio astronomy \cite{wiaux_compressed_2009, pan_leap_2017, simeoni2015towards, simeoni2021siml} and acoustics \cite{simeoni2019deepwave}, environmental monitoring~\cite{simeoni2021functional}, or medical imaging \cite{ravishankar_image_2020,8636261, roquette2018functional}.
+In such high dimensional settings, the LASSO regression problem \cite{tibshirani_regression_1996, tibshirani_lasso_2013} (also known as \emph{Basis Pursuit Denoising} in the signal processing community \cite{foucart2013invitation, chen_atomic_2001}) has received particular attention from the research community \cite{tibshirani2011regression, frandi_fast_2015}.
+Thanks to an $\ell_1$ regularization term, the LASSO promotes sparse estimates (\textit{i.e.} with relatively few active degrees-of-freedom) allowing for simpler and more interpretable models.
 The LASSO is most often used in its penalized form: